SymfonyCasts/symfony-ux/sfcasts/turbo/intro.md

 As soon as this builds... perfect - spin over to your browser and head to https://127.0.0.1:8000 to see...
 MVP Office Supplies!
 Our store for selling minimally viable office products to trendy startups.
-This is the same project as the first tutorial though, I did make some changes, like adding a review system below each product... and upgrading some libraries.
+This is the same project as the first tutorial, though I did make some changes, like adding a review system below each product... and upgrading some libraries.

 Now that we have this running, let's install Turbo and activate Turbo Drive